RyanButler53/Total-Serialism/README.md

 There are 2 non rigorous test suites:
 `build/analysisMatrix-test` and `build/serialismGenerator-test`

+If you don't have pyqt installed, you can specify a seed for randomness with

+`sh score.sh <seed>`.

+Alternatively, you can specify an input file and output filename.
+The input file must be in the same form as below or it will not work.
+Then run

+`sh score.sh <output_filename>, <input_filename>`

 ### Notes:

-All music is in 13/16, mostly to make sure the time signature works out.

-Input Files are in the form
+Input Files are in the form.
+It's typically easier to use the gui if you have pyqt installed.
 ```
 0 1 2 3 4 5 6 7 8 9 10 11 // Pitch P0 Row
 0 1 2 3 4 5 6 7 8 9 10 11 // Rhythm P0 Row